Assistant Attorney General - Environmental & Natural Resources Section

 Preference will be given to applicants who possess one or more items below:

-- Three years of litigation experience, an administrative law and/or environmental law background, and excellent writing skills.
+- Some litigation experience, an administrative law and/or environmental law background, and excellent writing skills.

 A criminal background check is completed on all candidates; employment is also contingent upon the completion and satisfactory results of the background investigation.
 Candidates that are being strongly considered for the position will also be required to submit a Department of Law employment application & waiver, Georgia Department of Revenue Tax Clearance letter and copies of official college transcripts.